agda/agda-stdlib/doc/style-guide.md

 #### Specific pragmatics/idiomatic patterns

+## Use of `pattern` synonyms

+In general, these are intended to be used to provide specialised constructors for `Data` types (and sometimes, inductive families/binary relations such as `Data.Nat.Divisibility._∣_`), and as such, their use should be restricted to `Base` or `Core` modules, and not pollute the namespaces of `Properties` or other modules.

 ## Use of `with` notation

 Thinking on this has changed since the early days of the library, with